 - disposing of

-- the possession, supply or use of for the purposes of, or in the course of, a dealing mentioned in any of the paragraphs (1) to (9),
+It includes the possession, supply or use of for the purposes of, or in the course of, a dealing mentioned in any of the paragraphs (1) to (9).

-- The VU Legal, Governance & Risk Team maintain an updated list of regulatory requirements.
-Please refer to the Governance Compliance Intranet site (LDAP login required off-campus).
+- The VU Risk and Compliance Team maintain an updated list of regulatory requirements.
+Please refer to the (login required when offsite).

-- For VU OHS procedures related to hazardous materials see People and Culture OHS Hazradous Material site (VU login required off-campus).
+- For VU OHS procedures related to hazardous materials see the (login required when offsite).